The Borough of Lansdowne Pennsylvania The Borough of Lansdowne Pennsylvania

 Friday: 9am – 6pm

-Saturday: 10am – 4pm
+Saturday: 10am – 4pm, July-Labor Day: 10am-2pm

 Sunday: 1pm – 4pm

-On March 13, 1929, the Borough of Landsowne assumed all responsibility for maintaining the library, supported by a tax levy of 1/2 mill.
+On March 13, 1929, the Borough of Lansdowne assumed all responsibility for maintaining the library, supported by a tax levy of 1/2 mill.
 Under a contract between the Library Board and Borough Council, the separate levy of 1/2 mill was eliminated in favor of operating the library on an appropriation from the Borough Council determined annually according to the estimated needs.
 This agreement was reaffirmed on October 20, 1970.

-In November 1978, Ordinance #973 was passed by the voters authorizing the Borough to create a library fund up to 3 mills so that “it may continue its current level of support to the Landsowne Library.”
+In November 1978, Ordinance #973 was passed by the voters authorizing the Borough to create a library fund up to 3 mills so that “it may continue its current level of support to the Landowne Library.”

 The Library has been at is present location since June 19, 1982.